+(There’s the question of attributive vs predicative, right?)

 R2: Lexical flexibility and corpus size

 It seems intuitively plausible that the more tokens of a word one encounters, the more likely one is to find flexible uses of a word.
 With a large enough corpus, all items would exhibit flexibility.
 This has been claimed by Mosel & Hovdhaugen (1992: 77).
 It may be the case that larger corpora are statistically more flexible than smaller corpora.
 However, to my knowledge this claim has never been tested empirically, although the fact that the median flexibility for the small corpus sample of English is 0 while the median flexibility of the much larger 100- item sample is 0.134 suggests that the hypothesis might be true.
 In this section I examine the results of comparing the number of tokens encountered for a stem to its cumulative flexibility rating, the question being, “Does the cumulative flexibility for the lexical item increase as one encounters more tokens?”.